 With this client, a retailer dealer, the conversion rate and average page load time have a pretty solid correlation:

-Looking from mobile traffic side, a large share of search traffic comes precisely to the slowest page (an average load time of 3.63 seconds) – the conversion rate here: 0.56%.
+Looking from the mobile traffic side, a large share of search traffic comes precisely to the slowest page (an average load time of 3.63 seconds) – the conversion rate here: is 0.56%.
 Having in mind SOASTA’s proposed improvement in terms of average load time, we plan to improve our page load time by 0.9 seconds.

 By changing the page load time to 2.73s., the conversion rate reaches 0.71%.
 Knowing the average cost of each order and also the fact that we have improved the chance that the customer will remain on the site to make an order, the increase in projected revenues is almost $1,100 per month.
-This means that decreasing the loading time of the site in 9/10 of a second, customers will generate an additional income of $13,000 each year.
+This means that by decreasing the loading time of the site by 9/10 of a second, customers will generate an additional income of $13,000 each year.